girish425/Travel-Tourism-Hospitality-Analysis/README.md

 This project focuses on analyzing hotel booking data to understand customer behavior, reduce cancellation rates, and support dynamic pricing strategies.

 Using data analytics and feature engineering, we aim to build a strong foundation for predictive modeling and business decision-making in the hospitality industry.

+### 🎯 Week 1 Objective
+-The goal of Week 1 was to prepare a clean and structured dataset for further analysis by performing:

+i) Data loading and exploration

+ii) Data cleaning

+Missing value handling

+Outlier treatment

+Feature engineering